 - a) Schemes: Acquisition by sale or by any other transaction inter vivos for good and valuable consideration, of shares free of any liens or encumbrances. - b) Maximum number of shares to be acquired: Shares whose face value, added to the face value of the shares already owned by the company and its subsidiaries, does not exceed 10% of the share capital of MAPFRE S.A. - c) Minimum and maximum acquisition price: 90% and 110%, respectively, of their market value on the date of acquisition. - d) Duration of the authorization: Five years calculated from the date of the resolution, passed on March 12, 2021.
-The shares purchased may be fully or partially used: (i) for disposal or amortization, (ii) delivery to the workers, employees or administrators of the Company or its Group, or as a result of exercising call option rights held thereby as provided for in the last paragraph of Article 146, section 1, letter a) of the Recast Text of the Companies Act, and (iii) reinvestment plans involving dividends or similar instruments.
+The shares purchased may be fully or partially used: (i) upon disposal or amortization; (ii) upon delivery to the workers, employees or administrators of the Company or its Group, or as a result of the exercise of option rights held by them, in accordance with the provisions of the last paragraph of Article 146, section 1, letter a) of the Recast Text of the Companies Act; and (iii) for dividend reinvestment plans or similar instruments.